Oxford Hawks Hockey Club Rules

 12. Temporary Playing Suspension.
 If a member is reported for a playing offence the Committee shall have the power automatically to suspend that member from playing or umpiring for such period as it thinks fit not exceeding ninety days.

 13. Management of the Club.
 The management and control of the affairs of the Club shall be vested in an elective committee (referred to in these rules as "the Committee").
-The Committee shall consist of the following officers of the Club together with four other adult members of the Club: the Club Chairman, the two Club captains (one for the men and one for the women), the team captains, two entertainment officers (one for the men and one for the women), the Honorary Secretary, the Ladies' Secretary, the Honorary Treasurer, the Honorary Fixture Secretaries (one for the men and one for the women) and the Colts' Representative.
+The Committee shall consist of the following officers of the Club together with four other adult members of the Club: the Club Chairman, the two Club captains (one for the men and one for the women), the team captains, two entertainment officers (one for the men and one for the women), the Honorary Secretary, the Ladies' Secretary, the Honorary Treasurer, the Honorary Fixture Secretaries (one for the men and one for the women), Junior' Representative and the Welfare Officer plus their deputy.
 The Club Chairman shall be the chairman of the Committee.
 The Committee shall not consist of fewer than twelve members.
 Six members of the Committee (five where the Committee consists of twelve members) shall be deemed to form a quorum at any Committee meeting and the Chairman of the meeting shall have a casting vote thereat.
 Nobody shall be appointed as a member of the Committee who is under 18.

 14. Sub-Committees.
 The Committee may from time to time appoint such sub-committees as it may deem necessary or expedient to assist it in the business of the Club.
 All sub-committees shall conduct their business in accordance with directions from the Committee and shall periodically report their proceedings as directed by the Committee for ratification.

 All members of sub-committees shall automatically retire on the date on which the Annual General Meeting is held but shall be eligible for re-appointment by the Committee immediately following such Annual General Meeting.